zelaskov/terraform_base/README.md

 1. This template is example of how making group and attach users to it.
 2. It's kinda tricky to make it 100 % customizable because of different dependencies between the resources.

+### RDS template

+1. We are creating RDS Postgres instance with along with VPC, SG and Subnet.
+If we dont want to create new ones we just need to specify those resources in `rds/vars.tf`